onebarloop/vue-symfony/README.md

 # Symfony and Vue

-Experimenting with creating a fullstack webapp with Symfony 7 and Vue 3.
+Creating a fullstack webapp with Symfony 7 and Vue 3.

+But mostly Science 🧪